What Harry Potter Accidentally Got Right About Coffee Readings

 Not predictions, but clarity at the right moment.

 Which is why my customers are often surprised by how personal these readings feel.
-At the end of the day, it’s not new information… it’s recognition.
+At the end of the day, it’s not new information… it’s recognition & acknowledgment.

 your coffee isn’t predicting your future

 Yes, I said it.
 A coffee or tea leaf reading isn’t predicting your future, it’s reflecting your present.
-Harry Potter just turned the volume way up.
+Harry Potter just turned the volume way down.
+I crank it up.

-Because the real version isn’t loud or dramatic, but subtle.
+Because the real version isn’t exclusively subtle or loud.
+It is dynamic.

 The meaning was never hiding in the cup…